 The peak lapel suit is often regarded as a more premium choice of lapel, ideal for important occasions where you want to make a strong impression.

 Distinguished by its sharp and upward-pointing lapels, the peak lapel adds a sense of formality and grandeur to any suit.
-This style is often associated with high-end tailoring, making it a go-to option for weddings, galas and other prestigious events.
+This style is often associated with high-end tailoring, making it a go-to option for weddings, galas, and other prestigious events.

 types of suits 19